Metaxades: Exterior Design

 The designation of the village as a traditional settlement is mainly due to the unique architecture of its buildings.
 This architecture resembles that of Epirus (Zagoria) and Northwestern Macedonia, as it is not found elsewhere in Eastern Macedonia and Thrace.
 The master builder had the main directive for construction.
 For the foundation, hard stone from Paliouri was used.
 The stones were placed in rows of equal size with minimal mud mortar in between.
 The cornerstones of the building had specific names: Gonies were the stones at the edges of the walls, and the antigoni was the first stone after the corner.
 A rarer element during construction was the gibgir, meaning the arch.

 The work of the dolgers was initially the most important as they set up the wooden frame of the building, its structural carrier.
 In Metaxades, the dolgers' craft evolved as the wooden frame of the buildings incorporated expertly carved stones, replacing typical wall materials, such as bricks, bagdati, and chatma.
 The unique building art of Metaxades gradually developed its own terminology, slightly different from the typical traditional one.
 According to this, the main elements of the timber framing were the tirekia, the vertical posts, and the baentas, the diagonal wood.

-Today, Metaxades has been designated as a traditional architectural settlement, with specific obligations for residents regarding the design of new houses and their construction, using the local limestone from the nearby quarry.
+Today, Metaxades has been designated as a traditional architectural settlement, with specific obligations for residents regarding the design of new houses and their construction, using the local zeolitic tuff from the nearby quarry.